Cold self-lubrication of sliding ice

-Due to the impossibility of structurally lubric ice-ice contacts, the shear stress can only be small given the presence of sufficiently thick pre-existing or stress-disordered layers, whose structure (see e.g., Fig.~\ref{fig:static}(d)) resembles that of sheared supercooled bulk water.
-The claim of resemblance is supported by comparisons of the pair distribution function (Fig.~S2), a three-body, mixed radial, angular distribution function~\cite{Sukhomlinov2020JCP} (Fig.~S3), and the concentration of five-coordinated water molecules (Fig.~S4).
+Because shear stresses in \emph{dry}, incommensurate interfaces easily exceed 100~MPa even at -10$^\circ$C, friction between ice crystals can only be small given the presence of sufficiently thick pre-existing or tribo-disordered layers, whose structure [see, Fig.~\ref{fig:static}(d)] resembles that of sheared supercooled bulk water.
+The claim of resemblance is supported by comparisons of the pair distribution function (Fig.~\ref{fig:g2Combined} in the SM~\cite{SuppMat}), a three-body, mixed radial, angular distribution function~\cite{Sukhomlinov2020JCP} (Fig.~\ref{fig:g3Combined} in the SM~\cite{SuppMat}), and the concentration of five-coordinated water molecules (Fig.~\ref{fig:FFTemp} in the SM~\cite{SuppMat}).
 The disordered zone has many five-coordinated molecules as regular and supercooled water, causing the liquid to be denser than the crystal.
 Thus, reductions in the separation between the two outermost layers $\Delta h$ allow the thickness or width $w$ of the amorphized zone to be determined.